Onit Documentation

 Crash Course on Security

 A critical component of any system is its security model.
-It’s important to identify the different types of users that you have, and what each user type should be granted access to see and do inside the system.
+It’s important to identify your different types of users and what each user type should be granted access to see and do inside the system.

-In Onit, the default approach to security is always one of least access possible.
-That is, unless you configure otherwise, the only access that any given user will have is to the Records to which he/she is a Participant of.
-In most cases though, you’ll want to create a more robust and customized security model for your Onit implementation.
+In Onit, the default approach to security is always one of the least access possible.
+Unless you configure otherwise, the only access that any given user will have is to the Records to which they are a Participant.
+In most cases, you’ll want to create a more robust and customized security model for your Onit implementation.

 Note: As is true for any robust platform, Onit security is an especially advanced topic.
 This tutorial is aimed at technical administrators who have both set up security in other similar systems and are also generally familiar with standard Onit concepts (like creating and managing apps and users).